 As the enforcement arm of the Consumer Product Safety Act, the CPSC is tasked with defining “defects” and explaining why products are defective.
 But the law gives the agency vast discretion to unilaterally consider a laundry list of factors—for example, the “necessity” of a product, regardless of whether consumers find a product a necessity—and any “other factors [that the Commission itself finds] relevant to the determination.”

 Worse, the CPSC doesn’t even have to go beyond its own walls to prosecute Leachco.
-Instead, the agency launched an in-house administrative proceeding whereby the CPSC files the complaint with itself and, through an Administrative Law Judge (ALJ), tells itself how to punish the Leaches—and any appeals of the ALJ’s decision go to the commission itself.
+Instead, the agency launched an in-house administrative proceeding whereby the CPSC files the complaint with itself and, through an Administrative Law Judge (ALJ), tells itself how to punish the Leaches—and any appeals of the ALJ’s decision go back to the commission.

-In addition to a recall, the agency is seeking refunds and reimbursements, which are legal remedies the CPSC may constitutionally seek only before a jury in court.
+In addition to a recall, the agency is seeking refunds and reimbursements, which are legal remedies the CPSC may not constitutionally seek without a jury in court.

 There are deeper constitutional issues with the structure of the CPSC.
 Officials who are empowered with executive authority must be answerable to the president.
 But the CPSC’s commissioners cannot be removed by the president except for cause.
 The Supreme Court has ruled that this removal protection is unconstitutional.

 The Leaches’ legal fees were becoming unsustainable when they found Pacific Legal Foundation and our free-of-charge representation.
-The Leaches’ federal lawsuit argues that the CPSC’s in-house proceeding violates their rights to due process—that is, a trial before an independent judge and jury.
+Leachco’s federal lawsuit argues that the CPSC’s in-house proceeding violates its rights to due process—that is, a trial before an independent judge and jury.
 They’re also fighting the agency’s bogus product-defect claims to restore their right to run a lawful business and earn an honest living.